opentsdb-js/datum/README.md

 datum.timestamp( Date.now() );
 ```

 A `timestamp` may either be a date string or a UNIX timestamp.
+For further details, see the [time validation utility](https://github.com/opentsdb-js/opentsdb-validate-time).

 #### datum.value( [value] )